elisemercury/Duplicate-Image-Finder/docs/04_resources/desktop.rst

 .. note::
     **How does similarity search work?**
     difPy compares the images pixel by pixel and calculates the Mean Squared Error (MSE) between the images.
 The MSE is a measure of the similarity between two images.
 The lower the MSE value, the more similar the images are.
 When similarity is set to "duplicates", difPy will only return matches with an MSE value of 0.
 When similarity is set to "similar", difPy will return matches with an MSE value of 5 or lower.
 Currently the similarity MSE value can not be customized in the desktop app.
-If you need a different MSE value, please use the `difPy Python package / Command Line Version <https://pypi.org/project/difPy/>`_.
+If you need a different MSE value, please use the `difPy Python package <https://pypi.org/project/difPy/>`_.

 Additionally, you can configure the following advanced search settings: